 Nestled on the banks of the River Coln, Bibury is a gorgeous little village that has one of the most famous streets in all of the Cotswolds, Arlington Row.

 Famed for its crooked little cottages, you’ll feel like you’ve been thrown back a few centuries to a time gone by.
-Arlington Row is just stunning.
+Arlington Row (Google Maps pin) is just stunning.
+Though be warned, it can be a little busy during the day, so plan your visit in the morning or late afternoon when it’s a little quieter.

-Once you’re here, pop into the Catherine Wheel which serves up some piping hot British pub grub that I’m almost sure you’ll enjoy.
+Once you’re here, pop into The Catherine Wheel, which serves up some piping hot British pub grub that I’m almost sure you’ll enjoy.
 Just make sure to leave some room for sticky toffee pudding.

 2.)
 Stow-on-the-Wold

-Oh, and relatively close by is the stunning (Jacobean) Chastleton House which was built in the early 17th Century.
+Oh, and relatively close by is the stunning (Jacobean) Chastleton House, which was built in the early 17th Century.
 It’s a great place to visit for an afternoon, especially if you want to see a historic house that has been left untouched by modern life.

 3.)
 Kingham